 The Financial Sector Deepening project is increasing financial inclusion in Mozambique.

 Mozambique is no exception—whilst literacy rates there are low, and the ICT infrastructure and regulatory framework are underdeveloped, traditional banking is still not serving people’s needs.
-The financial inclusion rate is a rather low 13 percent in Mozambique and there is a clear need for financial services to be available for poorer, more rural and marginalised populations.
+The financial inclusion rate is at 42% (Work Bank Findex 2017) and there is a clear need for financial services to be available for poorer, more rural and marginalised populations.

 Initial scoping research conducted at the start of FSDMoç revealed that, despite the relative newness of the Mozambican fintech industry, much of the growth was supported by the international development community funding competitions and commercial bank incubator initiatives.
 There was a clear gap to be filled not just in the provision of financial tech services, but in its funding and development.